MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/introducing-ssl-certificate-managment.md

 The following are the known issues when you remove a certificate from SharePoint:

-- By default, SharePoint will not allow you to remove a certificate if it's currently assigned to a SharePoint object.
+- By default, SharePoint will not allow you to remove a certificate if it is currently assigned to a SharePoint object.
 You must override the default behavior if you want to force the removal of a certificate.
 If you override the default behavior, existing assignments of the certificate are cleared.
 - The certificate and any private key associated with that certificate is removed from the Windows certificate store on every server in the SharePoint farm.
 - The certificate and any private key associated with it is removed from the SharePoint configuration database.
 - Any previous exports from the certificate through the SharePoint administration interface will not be removed.
 Those exported files will still exist.